getherbie/herbie/example/site/pages/2-doc/4-layouts/1-index.md

 # Layouts

 Layout files are implemented in Herbie CMS using the Twig template engine.
-Twig templates are quite easy to understand and very well documented, see <https://twig.symfony.com/>.
+Twig templates are quite easy to understand and very well documented.

+The Twig documentation can be found at <https://twig.symfony.com>.

 Layout files are stored under `site/themes/default`, where the last path segment stands for the current theme.
 Herbie CMS expects at least two layout files: